rmetzler/bliki/wiki/git/config.md

 * `git config rebase.autosquash true` - causes `git rebase -i` to parse magic comments created by `git commit --squash=some-hash` and `git commit --fixup=some-hash` and reorder the commit list before presenting it for further editing.
-See the descriptions of "squash" and "fixup" in `git help rebase` for details; autosquash makes amending commits other than the most recent easier and less error-prone.
+See the descriptions of “squash” and “fixup” in `git help rebase` for details; autosquash makes amending commits other than the most recent easier and less error-prone.